 Occasionally your turntable comes standard with a platter mat to reduce the noise transferred between the platter and your record.
 Most of the time these are made from felt or rubber and these 2 materials provide their own set of problems - causing static and isolation issues respectively.

 This is, fortunately, an easy fix and there are a number of great options that can get you out of trouble no matter your budget.

 A Better Platter Mat: Upgrading your platter mat is a quick an inexpensive way to reduce the resonance caused from a bare platter, or the static / isolation caused by a low-grade mat.
 Pro-Ject's Cork It & Leather It platter mats are both excellent and affordable options.

 A Better Platter: An upgraded platter mat on a low-quality platter is like putting a band-aid on a broken bone.
 If your turntable platter is causing noticeable resonance issues, you really need to upgrade it to an inert and 'sound-deadening material like Acryl.
 The Pro-Ject Acryl It or Acryl It E is a simple and effective option to take that resonance right out of the picture!

 Many of the tools you'll need for correctly setting up your turntable, maintaining it and keeping both it and your vinyl clean can be found in a pack at a bundle price.

-Two of the best include the Pro-Ject / Ortofon Vinylcare Pack and the Clearaudio Turntable Carekit.
+Our picks are the Ultimate Vinyl Record Cleaning Kit, the Pro-Ject / Ortofon Vinylcare Pack and the Clearaudio Turntable Carekit.
 Depending on what you need, these may be the best option - have a look over them first as they can save you a bit of money!